jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

   * I can only go right to folders_ that are where I am (children)
   * I can use the path/address of a folder_ to go to it
-  * It is easier to go where I want if I know where I am.
+  * It is easier to go where I want if I know where I am

 :ref:`I know how to use directory relationships<how to use directory relationships>`